martjanvds/ASCOM.iOptron_iEQ45_8406HC.Telescope/README.md

 The following functionalities have been implemented:
 - Connect to mount.
 As the computer time is probably more accurate than the internal clock the local time, and GMT offset will be set.
-- Read Latitude and Longitude.
-Setting these values has not yet been implemented.
+- Read SiteLatitude and SiteLongitude.
+Reading or writing SiteElevation has not been implemented.
+Setting SiteLatitude and SiteLongitude has not yet been implemented.
-- Read RightAscension, Declination, Altitude and Azimuth and related properties as LocalSiderealTime and SideOfPier.
+- Read RightAscension, Declination, Altitude and Azimuth and related properties as LocalSiderealTime, SideOfPier and DestinationSideOfPier
+- Read UTCDate (+ Time)
+- Read IsParked, Tracking, Slewing properties
-- Set TargetRightAscension and TargetDeclination
+- Read and set TargetRightAscension and TargetDeclination
+- Read supported TrackingRates (Sidereal, Lunar, Solar)

+- Start and stop Tracking
+- Read and set TrackingRate
+- Park and Unpark.
+Setting the park position has to be done via the handcontroller.
-- SlewToTarget, SlewToCoordinates, SlewToTargetAsync, SlewToCoordinatesAsync
+- SlewToTarget, SlewToCoordinates, SlewToTargetAsync, SlewToCoordinatesAsync and AbortSlew.
+Note that SlewAltAz and SlewAltAzAsync have not been implemented.
+- SyncToTarget, SyncToCoordinates.
+SyncToAltAz has not been implemented.
+- MoveAxis at 0.25, 0,5 guiderates and 1 - 1200x sidereal AxisRates for RA and Dec Axis.
+- PulseGuide Setting the GuideRate has to be done via the handcontroller.

+LICENSE:
+This driver is free to use and modify, both for personal or commercial usage.
+Any improvements are welcome via a pull request.